 LEC Data Challenge 2023

-Large Engines – Big Data
+Large Engines – Big Data: Tackle the issue!

 Large internal combustion engines form the backbone of many modern energy and transportation systems.
 In order to meet global challenges such as environmental and climate protection or the conservation of natural resources, the LEC and its partners aim to develop environmentally sound, efficient and robust large engines for sustainable energy generation and transportation applications.
 Issues with important engine components thwart the achievement of these goals.
 Yet given the large number of engine components and their interactions, it is often not easy to identify an issue with a particular component.
 Some types of events only occur for a certain period of time.
 Nevertheless, cylinder-specific issues may be identified through comparison with signals from the other cylinders of the same engine.
 To gain a detailed understanding of the root causes of an event and to develop strategies or techniques to avoid specific types of events, engineers rely on either manual or algorithmic issue labeling of available engine data.
 With the latter, artificial intelligence and in particular machine learning provides powerful tools.